You might be tempted to use The Onion Router (Tor) for downloading torrents, but don’t be.

 - VPNs encrypt all of your internet traffic, not just a single program, and use strong encryption

-- VPNs provide advanced safety features, like kill switches, which further protect your IP address when torrenting
+- VPNs provide advanced safety features, like kill switches and leak protection, which further protect your IP address when torrenting

 - VPNs are very easy to setup and use, and some are very P2P friendly